 To better visualize the changes you are making, it is possible to adjust the preview image to be larger and to represent a wall.

-- 74. Click the down-arrow next to the material preview and select Walls (Figure 4-4.19). - 75.
-Adjust the preview size by dragging the width of the dialog box (to adjust the width) and the horizontal line just below the image (to adjust the height).
+68. Click the down-arrow next to the material preview and select Walls (Figure 4-4.17).

-FIGURE 4-4.19 Changing preview image
+FIGURE 4-4.17 Changing preview image